 Will the University offer discounts for course fees or accommodation?

 We are committed to providing a high quality online learning and university experience.
-As such, while we are not offering discounted tuition or accommodation fees, we are offering the option to enter a payment plan, as well as financial grants via our Safety Net Grant Scheme.
+As such, while we are not offering discounted tuition or accommodation fees, we are offering the option to enter a payment plan, as well as our student financial assistance.

 If you are living in UTAS accommodation you can request a flexible payment plan for your accommodation costs by speaking with your accommodation team.